Meet the monsters that cause customer churn

 Churn Combat Tips

-Listen carefully to what the customer has to say about the issue they are experiencing.
-Once you have listened, immediately empathize with their position to let them know you have heard their problem and are going to work with them to resolve the issue.
+Listen carefully to what the customer has to say about the issue they are experiencing and work with them to resolve the issue.

-Don’t be afraid to escalate as needed.
-Work with the customer to come to a solution they are satisfied with.
-If this solution will require development time, be sure to provide the customer regular status updates until the fix has been deployed.
+Escalate as needed.
+Work with the customer to reach a satisfactory solution.
+If this solution requires development time, be sure to provide the customer with regular status updates until the fix has been deployed.

 ChurnZero Boost